What is an Open Collective?

 A collective is an organization of people working together towards a common goal.
-Sometimes these goals take a few months and sometimes they can take years.
-By supporting a collective with a recurring monthly amount, you help the collective plan out its future activities.
+Sometimes these goals take a few months or a few years to achieve.
+By supporting a collective with a recurring monthly amount, you help the collective plan out its future.

 Why do you charge recurring monthly subscriptions on 1st of every month?

 It helps our collectives manage their monthly budget.
-Instead of getting donations randomly throughout the month, they can start a month with a minimum budget for that month.
-Any new donations during the month only improves their budget.
+Instead of getting donations randomly throughout the month, they can start with a minimum budget for that month.
+Any new donations improve the budget.